jkurtb/python-api-challenge/README.md

 ## Part I - WeatherPy

 ### Background
-Created a script to report and analyze the weather of 500+ cities across the world of varying distance from the equator, with the tools essentially required as follows:
+Created a script to report and analyze the weather of 500+ cities across the world of varying distance from the equator.
+The following tools are essential:
 * CityPy Python Library
 * OpenWeatherMap API
 * and a little common sense to create a model representation of weather across world cities